Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - Features are organized topographically with similar features being represented in similar cortical tissue.
   - The primary visual cortex is organized with orientation tuning curves.
 ![Figure 7.1](figure7-1.png)
-- Activity packet/bubble: how neighboring nodes are activated through lateral interaction.
+- *Activity packet/bubble*: how neighboring nodes are activated through lateral interaction.
 - Competition between features is often observed in physiological studies.
 - Topographic maps have two major characteristics
   - There is some order in feature space such that neighboring areas represent neighboring features.
   - Features with enhanced sensory resolution are over-represented with larger cortical space while preserving relations between feature values.
 - The creation of such maps is experience dependent as shown by evidence that these maps can be disrupted in young animals by sensory deprivation.
-- Self-organizing maps (SOMs): maps that are activity-driven and are changed by experience.
+- *Self-organizing maps (SOMs)*: maps that are activity-driven and are changed by experience.
 - We can model SOMs and train them to form topographical representations of the input.
 ![Figure 7.4](figure7-4.png)
-- Plasticity-stability dilemma: the problem that every new training example changes the map, but we want to stabilize a map to be able to use it.
+- *Plasticity-stability dilemma*: the problem that every new training example changes the map, but we want to stabilize a map to be able to use it.
 - One way neural networks do this is to reduce the learning rate as training goes on.
 - However, this doesn’t match evidence that the brain still has the ability to adapt to changes later on in life.
 - One way to deal with the dilemma more realistically is to distort the SOM.